How To Guide Fiscal Poland

 There are no required configurations for the location but the header, footer and logo for the receipt will be picked up from here if they are configured.

-The logo should satisfy the following conditions:
+The logo must satisfy the following conditions:

 -

-Width - maximum of 360
+Width - maximum of 360 pixels

 -

-Height - maximum of 256
+Height - maximum of 256 pixels

 -

-Width and Height should be multiples of 8
+Width and Height both divisible by 8

 -